roura356a/csk/intl.en-US/Product Introduction/Basic concepts.md

 -   **Worker node**

     A worker node runs workloads in a Kubernetes cluster.
 A worker node can be either a VM or a physical server.
-A worker node servers pod scheduling and communicates with master nodes.
+A worker node hosts the scheduled pods and communicates with master nodes.
 A worker node runs components, such as the Docker runtime environment, kubelet, kube-proxy, and other optional components.

 -   **Namespace**

     Namespaces are used to divide Kubernetes cluster resources into virtual and isolated spaces.
-By default, a Kubernetes is initialized with three namespaces: default, kube-system, and kube-public.
+By default, a Kubernetes cluster is initialized with three namespaces: default, kube-system, and kube-public.
 The cluster administrator can also create new namespaces based on business requirements.

 -   **Pod**